chittolina/clg/README.md

 ### Server side

-In order to start a development server, run:
+In order to start a development server, run (make sure your mongodb is running):

 ```
 yarn dev:api